arundeep78/airflow/Airflow_kind_readme.md

 ## Create a directory structure for airflow project

-Create a directories for airflow project.
+Create directries for airflow project.
 These directories store configuration files for Helm chart for airflow, any image files that it might need, test DAGs etc. These files can be uploaded to github as needed.

 You will follow your own project organization methods.
 This one I just throught might work for me.
 We shall see  :)